 Criteria Matters for consideration satisfactory outcome, in a timely and more cost-efficient manner.
 In determining if an alternative compliance strategy is appropriate, there is an issue of greater public interest which might preclude the application of such an alternative compliance strategy.
 An alternative enforcement strategy can be used in conjunction with another enforcement option.
-Shire enforcement It has been decided, as a matter of policy, to apply a priorities and program particular sanction to all conduct of the kind alleged. commitments The alleged conduct is targeted by a Shire enforcement initiative or current Shire enforcement program.
-Statutory/legal There is a legislative requirement for the Shire to take requirements enforcement action.
+Shire enforcement priorities and program commitments It has been decided, as a matter of policy, to apply a particular sanction to all conduct of the kind alleged.
+The alleged conduct is targeted by a Shire enforcement initiative or current Shire enforcement program.
+Statutory/legal requirements There is a legislative requirement for the Shire to take enforcement action.
 The matter gives rise to a public health risk in relation to which the Shire has a duty to act.

-Document Control Box Document Responsibilities: Owner: Direc Director Development Services Owner Busin ness Unit : Develop Development Services Reviewer: Direc Director Development Services Decision Ma Decision Maker: Council Compliance Requirements: Legislation: Building Act 2011 Cat Act 2011 Dog Act 1976 Emergency Management Act 2005 Food Act 2008 Litter Act 1979 Local Government Act 1995 Planning and Development Act 2005 Public Health Act 2016 Industry: Organisatio sational: Local Planning Scheme No.6 Shire of Broome Local Laws Document Mana igement: Risk Rating: Low Review Frequence cy: 3 yearly Next Due: 12/2026 Records Ref: Version # Deci ecision Reference: Synopsis: 1.
-25 M 25 May 2017 OMC Initial Adoption 2.
+Document Control Box Document Responsibilities: Owner: Director Developme ent Services Owner Busin ness Unit : Develor Development Services Reviewer: Director Developme ent Services Decision Ma ker: Council Council Compliance Requirements: Legislation: Building Act 2011 Cat Act 2011 Dog Act 1976 Emergency Management Act 2005 Food Act 2008 Litter Act 1979 Local Government Act 1995 Planning and Development Act 2005 Public Health Act 2016 Industry: Organisational: Local Planning Scheme No.6 Shire of Broome Local Laws Document Management: Risk Rating: Low Review Frequency: 3 year ·ly Next Due: 12/2024 Records Ref: Version # Decision Reference cision Reference: Synop s: 1.
+25 May 2017 May 2017 (OMC Initial Adoption 2.
 12 December 2019 Review and conversion to new Policy Template 3.
-Council Review 4.
-31 December 2022 Desktop review - minor amends 5.
-2 No 2 November 2023 Council review- Minor amendments
+18 November 2021 С Council Review 4.
+31 December 2022 December 2022 Desktop review - minor amends